 3.4 Performance in meeting the priorities set out in the Council Plan is monitored regularly throughout the year by the Authority's Senior Management Team, Executive and the Overview and Scrutiny Committee.
-This includes monitoring against a number of financial and non-financial performance measures identified for each of the five priority themes.
+Quarterly performance reports can be found on the Council's website.
+Performance reporting includes monitoring against a number of financial and non-financial performance measures identified for each of the five priority themes.
 The following table provides a summary of the key indicators monitored during the financial year.